No-deal Brexit equals food, fuel and drug shortages, says leaked report | The China Post

 Similar dire predictions made by academics and by other British government departments have been dismissed as scaremongering by those who support Brexit.

-However, Johnson is coming under pressure from politicians across the political spectrum to prevent a disorderly departure.
+However, Johnson is under intense pressure from politicians across the political spectrum to prevent a disorderly departure.

-More than 100 lawmakers have called for an immediate recall of parliament so they can debate a no-deal Brexit.
-Parliament is currently on its summer recess and is not due to return until September 3.
+More than 100 lawmakers have urged an immediate recall of Parliament so they can debate a no-deal Brexit.
+Parliament is currently in its summer recess and is not due to return until September 3.

-The minister in charge of coordinating no-deal Brexit preparations, Michael Gove, insisted later on Sunday the leaked documents were just a “worst-case scenario.”
+The minister in charge of coordinating no-deal preparations, Michael Gove, insisted later on Sunday the leaked document was just a “worst-case scenario.”

 He said on Twitter that very “significant steps have been taken in the last 3 weeks to